 Size Planning

-Design for the aircraft you might own, not just current equipment.
+Design for the aircraft you might own five years from now, not just current equipment.
 Pilots routinely upgrade during hangar ownership periods.
-A hangar that barely fits your current single-engine may prove frustratingly inadequate when you transition to a twin or turboprop.
+A hangar that barely fits your current single-engine will prove frustratingly inadequate when you transition to a twin or turboprop.

-Recommended minimum dimensions include 40×50 feet for single-engine with workspace, 50×60 feet for high-performance single or light twin, 60×70 feet for cabin-class twin or turboprop, and 80×100 feet or larger for jets.
+Recommended minimum dimensions include: 40×50 feet for single-engine with workspace, 50×60 feet for high-performance single or light twin, 60×70 feet for cabin-class twin or turboprop, and 80×100 feet or larger for jets.
+These dimensions provide working room, not just aircraft parking.

 Construction Methods

-Pre-engineered metal buildings dominate hangar construction for good reasons: they’re economical, fast to erect, and proven in aviation applications.
-Leading manufacturers include brands familiar to airport operators nationwide.
+Pre-engineered metal buildings dominate hangar construction for excellent reasons: they’re economical, fast to erect, and proven in aviation applications.
+Leading manufacturers have brands familiar to airport operators nationwide.

 Pre-engineered buildings arrive as complete kits requiring assembly.
 Steel frames bolt together, wall and roof panels attach to the framework, and doors install as integrated systems.
-Experienced crews can erect a basic hangar shell in days.
+Experienced crews can erect a basic hangar shell in days rather than months.

 Door Systems

 Hangar doors represent a significant portion of construction cost and dramatically affect daily usability.
-Common types include bifold doors which fold upward like an accordion, offering wide openings but requiring substantial header height; sliding doors which move horizontally on tracks, reliable but requiring track maintenance and reducing usable opening width; hydraulic doors which lift as a single panel, providing full-width openings with premium cost; and stacking doors which stack vertically in compact packages with lower profile requirements than bifold designs.
+Common types include: bifold doors which fold upward like an accordion, offering wide openings but requiring substantial header height; sliding doors which move horizontally on tracks, reliable but requiring track maintenance; hydraulic doors which lift as a single panel, providing full-width openings with premium cost; and stacking doors which stack vertically in compact packages with lower profile requirements.

 Door selection depends on opening size requirements, budget constraints, mechanical complexity tolerance, and local service availability.
 Hydraulic doors offer the best functionality but require specialized service technicians not available everywhere.